KWDB/docs/en/sql-reference/ddl/relational-db/relational-materialized-view.md

 ### Privileges

-The user must have been granted the `DROP` privilege on the current materialized view and the `CREATE` privilege on the parent database of the renamed materialized view.
+The user must be a member of the `admin` role or have been granted the `DROP` privilege on the current materialized view and the `CREATE` privilege on the parent database of the renamed materialized view.
+By default, the `root` user belongs to the `admin` role.

 ### Syntax